tediousjs/node-mssql/README.md

 - **options.encrypt** - A boolean determining whether or not the connection will be encrypted (default: `false`) Encryption support is experimental.
 - **options.tdsVersion** - The version of TDS to use (default: `7_4`, available: `7_1`, `7_2`, `7_3_A`, `7_3_B`, `7_4`).
 - **options.appName** - Application name used for SQL server logging.
+- **options.abortTransactionOnError** - A boolean determining whether to rollback a transaction automatically if any error is encountered during the given transaction's execution.
+This sets the value for `XACT_ABORT` during the initial SQL phase of a connection.

 More information about Tedious specific options: http://pekim.github.io/tedious/api-connection.html